tarwn/lessthandot-hugo/blogs/content/posts/2008-02-07-review-of-inside-microsoft-sql-server-20.md

 2 Tracing and Profiling

 This chapter explains how to use the profiler and how to analyze traces.
-SQL Server’s built-in traces are also covered
+SQL Server's built-in traces are also covered

 3 Query Execution